vdubus/velocity-maven-plugin/README.md

 ## Introduction

-The plugin name is velocity-maven-plugin and there is a single goal velocity.
+The plugin name is velocity-maven-plugin and there is a single goal: `velocity`.

 Original code is available on [google code project](https://code.google.com/p/velocity-maven-plugin/).